gry-man/Pax-Documents/CentralCommandHandbook.md

 Admins are encouraged to learn and improve from these scores to provide better assistance in the future.

-## 4. In-Character Approach
+## 4. In-Character Approach and Delegating Enforcement

-Maintaining an in-character approach is vital for preserving the immersive atmosphere of Space Station 14.
-Whenever possible, address issues and conflicts in-character rather than resorting to out-of-character interventions.
-This enhances the overall gaming experience for everyone.
+Maintaining an in-character approach is vital for preserving the immersive atmosphere of Pax Astralis.
+Address issues and conflicts in-character rather than resorting to out-of-character interventions.
+For minor offences such as rule violations 2, 5, and 6, delegate enforcement to Low Command as much as possible.
+These offences can often be handled entirely in-character, and Low Command serves as Central Command's assistant in promoting an in-character resolution approach.

 ## 5. Dealing with Self-Antagging